akeneo/pim-docs/userguide/keyconcepts.rst

 ============

 .. _channel-label:
-What is a channel ?
+What is a channel?
 -------------------

 A channel in Akeneo allows to select products and some of their information to be exported with a connector.

 For example, a channel for e-commerce website, another one for the iPad application.

-A channel works as a filter with the following properties :
+A channel works as a filter with the following properties:

 - A classification tree — it defines products to export
-- one or several :ref:`locales <locale-label>` —  it defines which values the channel requests : product information in french but not in italian, even if it exists.
+- one or several :ref:`locales <locale-label>` —  it defines which values the channel requests: product information in french but not in italian, even if it exists.
-- one or several currencies — it defines which values the channel requests for prices : prices in Euro and Dollar.
+- one or several currencies — it defines which values the channel requests for prices: prices in Euro and Dollar.
 - metric conversion — it defines for each attribute typed ‘Metric’ if the values must be converted or not.
 - :ref:`Completeness <completeness-label>` — it defines which information are required or optional to select a product, depending on products family.
 - Disabled products are ignored by channels.

 .. _locale-label:
-What is a locale ?
+What is a locale?
 ------------------

 **A locale** is the association between a language code (en, de , fr) and a country code (us, ca, uk).
 Each product in Akeneo can have different values per locale (for instance my product can have different values for en_us and en_ca).